Gnarnip/Looty/README.txt

 ## 🪙 Credits

-Made with ♥ by the Looty Dev Team
+Made with ♥ by the Looty Dev Team - hooshcow.
-Inspired by the spirit of **Clippy**, reimagined as a cheeky Minecraft chest.
 “Looks like you’re trying to build a dungeon... need some loot with that?”

 ---